-Date

-Date Parent/Guardian Signature Date
+Instructor's Signature Date Student's Signature Date Parent/Guardian Signature Date

-Date Date

 Capstone Components

 5 P's: Proposal, Project, Paper Proposal, Process, and Presentation

 1. The Capstone Project Proposal is submitted to outline a challenging project and reflect the student's career pathway or major area of study.
 The proposal includes the reason the student has chosen the topic, who the project will impact and what benefit will be derived.